-Lastly, for those who live far away, two other festivals will be held in the New Territories.
-One takes place at Tin Shui Wai Park & Ginza Square on September 16th and 17th, and the other is at Tai Po Waterfront Park on September 17th and 18th.
+For those who live far away, two other festivals are held in the New Territories.
+One takes place at Tin Shui Wai Park and Ginza Square, and the other is at Tai Po Waterfront Park.

-Made of lotus seed paste and salted duck egg yolk, this traditional pastry is sold and eaten by the bushel during the Mid-Autumn Festival.
+Made of lotus seed paste and salted duck egg yolk, this traditional pastry is sold everywhere during the Mid-Autumn Festival.

-However, the mooncake’s heavy flavor and high calorie count isn’t for everyone.
+However, the mooncake’s heavy flavour and high calorie count isn’t for everyone.
 In recent years, shops have been competing with each other to come up with new twists and variations on the traditional recipe.
-In particular, Häagen-Dazs’ ice cream mooncakes are immensely popular with locals, so be sure to stop by!
+In particular, Häagen-Dazs’ ice cream mooncakes are immensely popular with locals, so be sure to stop by.

 The Tai Hang Fire Dragon Dance in Causeway Bay is one of the most spectacular events of the season.
 According to a local legend, the villagers of Tai Hang (an area of Causeway Bay) staved off a plague with a three-day dragon dance in the late 19th century.
 After a typhoon ravaged the village on the eve of the Mid-Autumn Festival, fortune tellers warned that a fire dance had to be staged for three days and three nights under the full moon, or else a plague would befall the village.

 The tradition of the three-day dragon dance survives to this day.
-On September 14th, 15th and 16th, a 67-metre long dragon made of straw and incense sticks will be paraded through Lily Street, Ormsby Street and Tung Lo Wan Road.
-The dance reaches the height of its frenzy on the night of the Mid-Autumn Festival on the 15th, when the fiery dragon’s route is extended through Victoria Park.
+The 67m (220ft) dragon is made of rope and straw, supported on long sticks.
+Lined with around 2,000 incense sticks, its smoky fragrance lingers in the air as it roars through Lily Street, Ormsby Street and Tung Lo Wan Road.
+The dance reaches the height of its frenzy on the night of the Mid-Autumn Festival itself, when the fiery dragon’s route is extended to Victoria Park.

-Incorporating 300 performers and 72,000 incense sticks and accompanied by drums and firecrackers, it’s truly a sight to behold.
-According to event organizers, Wun Sha Street offers the best vantage point from which to see the parade.
-Catch a snippet here:
+Incorporating 300 performers and accompanied by drums and firecrackers, it’s truly a sight to behold.
+According to event organisers, Wun Sha Street offers the best vantage point from which to see the parade.